deeplearning4j/deeplearning4j/neuralnet-overview.md

 To put a finer point on it, which weight will produce the least error?
 Which one correctly represents the signals contained in the input data, and translates them to a correct classification?
 Which one can hear "nose" in an input image, and know that should be labeled as a face and not a frying pan?

 As a neural network learns, it slowly adjusts many weights so that they can map signal to meaning correctly.
-The relationship between network *Error* and each of those *weights* is a derivative, *dE/dw*, that measures how a slight change in a weight causes a slight change in the error.
+The relationship between network *Error* and each of those *weights* is a derivative, *dE/dw*, that measures the degree to which a slight change in a weight causes a slight change in the error.

 Each weight is just one factor in a deep network that involves many transforms; the signal of the weight passes through activations and sums over several layers, so we use the [chain rule of calculus](https://en.wikipedia.org/wiki/Chain_rule) to march back through the networks activations and outputs and finally arrive at the weight in question, and its relationship to overall error.

 The chain rule in calculus states that